hedzr/Cmdr.Core/README.md

 - [x] Sortable commands and options/flags: sorted by alphabetic order or not.

-- [x] Sortable commands group and options/flags group as your wish ().

 - [x] Groupable commands and options/flags.

   Group Title may have a non-displayable prefix for sorting, separated by '.'.